 - Physical injury to tangible property, including lost use of the property

-There are some things public liability won’t cover you on.
+There are some things Public Liability won’t cover you for.
 These incidents are usually occurrences that don’t involve a member of the public.

-Say you were to slip and injure yourself on business premises or your employee had an accident, the public liability wouldn’t cover you for these incidents.
+Say you were to slip and injure yourself on business premises or your employee had an accident.
+Public Liability wouldn’t cover you for these incidents.

 The good news is there are different types of cover such as employer’s liability that include protection from those types of claims.

-Well as we know, public liability insurance covers claims made by members of the public.
-Employer’s liability insurance covers you against employees that have experienced accidents or injury at your business.
+Well as we know, Public Liability Insurance covers claims made by members of the public.
+Employers’ Liability Insurance covers you for claims made by employees that have experienced accidents or injury at your business.

-Of course if you are self employed and work alone, this type of insurance isn’t something you need to consider.
-If however you employ one or more employees, act 1969 requires you to at least have a minimum level of insurance in affect.
+Of course if you are self-employed and work alone, this type of insurance isn’t something you need to consider.
+If you employ one or more employees, requires you to at least have a minimum level of insurance in affect.

 Do I need Public Liability Insurance?

-However, it is definitely worth seriously considering if you’re having members of the public come onto business premises or if you’re operating your business in public.
+However, it is definitely worth seriously considering if you’re holding an event for members of the public or inviting them onto your business premises.

-If you’re holding an event such as a music festival or exhibition at a venue, they may require proof of public liability insurance before they allow you to go forth with the booking.
+If you’re holding an event such as a music festival or exhibition at a venue, they may require proof of Public Liability Insurance before they allow you to go forward with the booking.

-As a business owner you’re responsible for both your business and the members of public that come into contact with your business or services.
+You’re responsible for both your business/event and the members of public that come into contact with your business or services.

-Having public liability insurance in place gives your business the financial protection it needs to still operate, should you be hit by a large claim.
-Paying legal and hospital fee’s can be the breaking point that puts you out of business, especially if you’re a small business.
+Having Public Liability Insurance in place gives your business the financial protection it needs to still operate, should you be hit by a large claim.
+Paying legal and hospital fees can be the breaking point that puts you out of business, especially if you’re a small events company.